danielsularea/lily.work/blog/_posts/2017-12-04-the-fascinating-history-of-captcha.md

   caption="Artifical intelligence was catching up to the squiggly words" alt="Artifical intelligence was catching up to the squiggly words" %}

-Now, Google wanted to pinpoint addresses on Google Maps so that directions were painstakingly accurate.
+Google wanted to pinpoint addresses on Google Maps to improve the accuracy of route directions.
 So enter Street View and soon photos of house numbers replaced the Google Books words.

 {% include figure.html
   nozoom="true"
   url="/assets/img/captcha/streetview.png"
   alt="CAPTCHA using numbers on Street View" %}

-And once this venture was finished&mdash;and we know it is because dang, are Google's directions accurate&mdash;they moved on to the next iteration.

-Now we're at the latest version of reCAPTCHA, where users are now tasked to help identify objects in images, which obviously is another step towards better computer vision.
+And once this venture was finished, they moved to what we have today, where users are now tasked to help identify objects in images, which is another step towards better computer vision.

 {% include figure.html
   nozoom="true"
   url="/assets/img/captcha/objectid.png"
   alt="CAPTCHA using object identification" %}

-## Conclusion
-TODO
+## Why This is Awesome
+Google was faced with a three-sided tug-a-war: the needs of websites to protect themselves against malicious bots, the needs of human users to pass through these tests frictionlessly, and the needs of Google to generate profit.

+And although the solution seems so obvious now that we have it, I'm incredibly impressed by how elegantly ReCAPTCHA solves every single facet:
+1. Towards the first, Google matched increasingly smarter computer vision with harder challenges, moving from text to object identification.
+2. Yet at the same time, the modern tech giant that ultimately toppled AltaVista also made reCAPTCHA significantly easier for humans.
+In addition to asking users to tap pictures rather than decipher text, Google now also analyzes the user's history with CAPTCHAs and weighs how human their behavior has been so that they might just bypass the puzzle entirely (called the No CAPTCHA experience).
+3. Lastly, of course, Google made major strides in the face of artificial intelligence as a whole, which in turn, I'm sure, made massive profits in their numerous business streams.

 ## Post-Script
 And as a final note: one of the founding members on the original Carnegie Mellon team gave a [TEDx talk][TEDxCMU]{:target="_blank"} shortly after the first major success of digitizing the Google Books library and said that he created reCAPTCHA because he felt bad about wasting 10 seconds of people's day without it contributing to something.
-And so it goes.

 [TEDxCMU]: https://www.ted.com/talks/luis_von_ahn_massive_scale_online_collaboration/transcript
 [google]: https://security.googleblog.com/2014/12/are-you-robot-introducing-no-captcha.html